marksherriff/cs3240-s25-website/project.md

 	- If Private, a list of users that have the ability to see this collection and borrow items (note that librarians can always see all collections)
 1. Items can belong to more than one public collection at a time.
 1. If an item is in a private collection, it is only allowed to be in that one private collection and no other collections, either public or private.

+### Libraries
+{: .no_toc }

+1. Libraries must be searchable by any user, based upon their access requirements (see user requirements below).
+1. Users can search for items by title and any appropriate keyword or tagging that your app implements.
+1. Users can search for any collection by title and any appropriate keyword or tagging that your app implements.
+1. Users can search within any collection for items title and any appropriate keyword or tagging that your app implements.

 ### Anonymous Users
 {: .no_toc }